rule

 Text 14

-The soul enjoying [purusha], the material nature [prakriti], the intelligible [mahat-tattva], the identification with the form [ahankâra], the ether, the air, the fire, the water and the earth are thus the nine elements of creation described by Me.
+The soul enjoying [purusha], material nature [prakriti], the intelligible [mahat-tattva], the identification with the form [ahankāra], ether, air, fire, water and earth are thus My nine elements of creation referred to [in verse 1].
+(Vedabase)

 Text 15